parisba/SAConEU19/SAConBerlin2019_presentation.md

 ---

-# What does 'software engineering' mean to you?
+# What does 'software engineering' mean?
 # **Data Scientist**

 > "Software engineering is a principled, professional approach to creating good software architecture."